mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/01.what-is-mailbeez/docs.en.md

 **Easy adoption of your email templates**

-MailBeez generates Emails based on filebased templates which you can customize.
+MailBeez generates emails based on filebased templates which you can customize.
 There is a global main template defining header and footer content and content templates for each module.

 [plugin:content-inject](/content_blocks/pro_template_manager)